-- 1. [EXT.+12V DC] connectors: these sockets can be used to obtain the +12V DC voltage needed to supply the VISCOUNT speakers connected to the [MAIN OUT] sockets and/or the [ANTIPHONAL OUT]. - 2.
-[MAIN OUT] Section: this section contains eight line outputs, that can be activated by the [MAIN ON] stop on the centre panel (point 2 of par.
-2.2), to which a maximum of eight speakers can be connected for external organ amplification.
+- 1. [EXT. +12V DC] connectors: these sockets can be used to obtain the +12V DC voltage needed to supply the VISCOUNT speakers connected to the [OUTPUT].
+In the Prestige 40 the external boxes can be switched on and off by using the [EXT.SPK.] switch located on the left side panel. - 2.
+[OUTPUT] Section: this section contains four line outputs for the external organ amplification.
 By means of the internal set up functions, which can be called up using the central control unit, it will also be possible to edit various parameters for these audio outputs (individual volumes, delays and equalisations) and to set these outputs in such a way as to simulate the wind chests of the original church organs.
 These functions called EXTERNAL OUTPUTS CONTROL and EXTERNAL VOICES ROUTER are described in the "Advanced Manual".